Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-erq2/2-journeys.md

 The boxes come up during the regular course of the daily, but there is nothing to act upon.
 There's a primary contradiction between the need to spend less collective time on the daily and the thoroughness of inspecting and grooming boards, which is seen as dissatisfaction when a board is inspected but seemingly requires no action from the team.
 The addition of new boards has exacerbated this condition, bringing about a tertiary contradiction, which is resolved by the team by moving the virtual boards out of the way of the path the driver usually takes when facilitating the daily.

-Two new work items are processed which are considered to belong to the new TECH WISHING WELL board.
-The team discussesthe criteria for such items: “middle stage between wishlist and fire” and “no business value”

-TECH WISHING WELL gets more things assigned

-Secondary: the TECH WISHING WELL model is refined to fit new kinds of work items
+The final step of the transformational journey occurs in daily `20`, when the `TECH WISHING WELL` gets more things assigned.
+We can observe that the team members are now prepared to argue for and rationalise their choice of `TECH WISHING WELL` as the category of choice for a specific work item.

 #### Daily 20, `INBOX`

 > 08:40
-> :   "This is the tech wishing well?"
+> :   "This [work item goes to] the tech wishing well?"
 > :   "Yeah, because it was the middle stage between wishlist and fire"

 > 19:35